Kurento/kurento/source/mastering/kurento_architecture.rst

         challenge the complexity of multimedia processing.

     **Application development**
-        Developers do not need to be aware of internal Kurento Server complexities, all the applications can deployed in any technology or framework the developer like, from client to server.
+        Developers do not need to be aware of internal Kurento Media Server complexities, all the applications can deployed in any technology or framework the developer like, from client to server.
 From browsers to cloud services.

     **End-to-end Communication Capability**
         Kurento provides end-to-end communication capabilities so